EPDs can add value to cattle when used correctly

 The feeder cattle market also benefits from EPDs.

 “Several breeds and producer groups sell feeder cattle and require the calves are sired by bulls meeting certain EPD requirements for growth and carcass traits.
-Most of these special programs encourage the use of artificial insemination of high accuracy bulls,” Cole said.
+Most of these special programs encourage the use of artificial insemination using high accuracy bulls,” Cole said.

 While some producers might be a bit wary of using EPDs, they truly are a useful tool in the long run, and many other producers are willing to invest where those results are present.